-- teachers have consistent access to resources, including technological and curricular resources, that support research-informed instruction in all components of literacy instruction and that provide continuity across ages and grade levels; - teachers have appropriate professional development and support for effective use of available technologies, materials, and resources;38 - each child has access to many informational and literature texts in the classroom and school, with culturally diverse characters and themes, that they want to read and that they can read independently or with the support of others;39 and - well-stocked school libraries and/or media centers, with library media specialists, offer a large collection of digital books, print books, and other reading materials for reading independently and with the support of others to immerse and instruct children in varied media, genres of texts, and accessible information.40
+- teachers are provided with resources, including technological and curricular resources, that support research-supported instruction in all components of literacy and mathematics instruction and that provide continuity across ages and grade levels; - teachers have professional learning opportunities and support for effective use of available technologies, materials, and resources;47 - each child has access to cognitively demanding mathematical tasks and materials that include diverse problem contexts, engage children in learning mathematics through play and experimentation, provide space for a range of mathematical problem solving, and foster growth along coherent learning progressions; 48

+- each child has access to many informational and literature texts in the classroom and school, with culturally diverse characters and themes, that they want to read and that they can read independently or with the support of others;49 and - well-stocked school libraries and/or media centers, with library media specialists, offer a large collection of digital books, print books, and other reading materials for reading independently and with the support of others to immerse and instruct children in varied media, genres of texts, and accessible information.50

-8. A consistent family engagement strategy includes specific attention to literacy development.
+8. A consistent family collaboration strategy includes specific attention to literacy and mathematics development.

-Members of the learning organization engage with families by:
+Members of the learning organization collaborate with families to:

-- prioritizing learning about families and the language and literacy practices in which they engage to inform instruction, drawing from families' daily routines that build on culturally developed knowledge and skills accumulated in the home (e.g., inviting families to share texts they read and write as part of their lives at home or at work);41 - providing regular opportunities for families to build a network of social relationships to support language and literacy development (e.g., connect families with community organizations that provide access to books or other educational supports);42 - working collaboratively, as teachers and specialists, to plan various levels of instructional supports, assess the efficacy of those supports, and adjust accordingly; - fostering familial and community participation in the education of children and the work of the learning environment;43
+- prioritize learning about families and the language, literacy, and mathematics practices in which they engage to inform instruction, drawing from families' daily routines that build on culturally developed knowledge and skills accumulated in the home (e.g., inviting families to share texts they read and write and mathematical problems they encounter as part of their lives at home or at work);51 - provide regular opportunities for families to be in schools and centers and for educators to be in community spaces; - enable families and educators to build a network of social relationships to support children's language, literacy, and mathematics development (e.g., connect families with community organizations and with each other to celebrate and support learning);52